HatBat/testbench/README.md

-The project is only configed for VS2017 | Debug | x64 for now.
+The project is only configured for VS2017 | Debug | x64 for now.